Wesley Bryan takes RBC Heritage in South Carolina homecoming

-HILTON HEAD ISLAND, S.C.
-(AP) -- Wesley Bryan rallied to win his home-state RBC Heritage for his first PGA Tour title, closing with a 4-under 67 on Sunday for a one-stroke victory over Luke Donald.
+Bryan rallied from four-shots down Sunday to win his home state tournament, closing with a 4-under 67 for a one-stroke victory over Luke Donald.

-Bryan, a South Carolina native who played college golf for the Gamecocks, was four shots behind entering the day and moved into contention with four consecutive birdies on the front nine.
+Bryan, a South Carolina native who played college golf for the Gamecocks, moved into contention with four consecutive birdies on the front nine.
 He took the lead with a birdie on the 15th hole and finished at 13-under 271.

 Donald shot 68 in his latest close call at Harbour Town Golf Links - it was his fifth second-place finish here since 2009.